kodecocodes/i9t/custom-segues/custom-segues.markdown

 * Animate a custom transition within the segue
 * Make your segue reusable within navigation and tab controllers

- You'll need some basic knowledge of storyboards and segues, but if you understood the previous chapter **What's New In Storyboards** consider yourself well prepared.
+ You'll need some basic knowledge of storyboards and segues, but if you understood the previous chapter **What's New In Storyboards**, consider yourself well prepared.

 ## Getting Started